top of page

 “You can observe a lot by watching.”

-― Yogi Berra
+― Yogi Berra (one of his catchphrases)

-Unintentional vs. Intentional Redundancies
+Unintentional and Intentional Redundancies

 Not all redundancies are innocent, however.
 Some, for instance, are intentionally concocted by the machinery of obfuscating enticement churned by marketeers and “mad” admen.
 Regularly bombarded by the messages and imagery targeting our basic human emotions, we eventually stop noticing such otherwise obvious redundancies as extra bonus, free gifts, or the biggest hits.
 Therefore, once in a while, it is important to re-examine anything taken for granted to dust up one's preconceptions with mental clarity and precise articulation.